Gvenn666/Church-Clock-Counter/README.md

 3. install npm `sudo apt install npm`

-4. Download the Zip file containing the source files using `wget https://raw.githubusercontent.com/Gvenn666/Church-Clock-Counter/master/ClockChurchX.X.X.zip`
+4. Download the Zip file containing the source files using `wget https://raw.githubusercontent.com/Gvenn666/Church-Clock-Counter/master/Install_X.X.X.zip`

 5. Extract the zip file using unzip `unzip <file>`

-6. install screen to allow for multitasking through the command line `sudo apt install screen`
+6. install GNU screen to allow for multitasking through the command line `sudo apt install screen`

-7. run screen using the command `screen`
+7. run GNU screen using the command `screen`

 8. run the python script from the current screen and then press ctrl-A and ctrl-D in succession to detach from the current screen